 - Fun and Easy Korean Lunar New Year Crafts

-Korean alphabet letter matching for kids
+Korean alphabet toy letter matching for kids

 When kids are ready for more challenge, you can try matching block characters (outline of each Korean letter shape) as shown in the images above!

-Spelling with magnetic Korean Hangul alphabet toys
+Spelling with magnetic Hangul alphabet toys

-Tic-Tac-Toe with Korean alphabet toys
+Play tic-tac-toe with Korean alphabet toys

-If you try this activity, please let us know in the comments below!
-What age(s) are your kid(s) and how did it go?
-We’d love to hear about your learning experience!
+If you try these Korean alphabet activities, please let us know in the comments below!
+Please leave a comment below.
+We’d love to hear about your experience.